yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GL.rst

 Serial         : yes (JP2)
 JTAG           : assumed on JP1
 }}}
 Latest version uses Samsung Flash.
 The GL v1.1 (bottom label reads v1.1, e.g. Firmware 4.30.2 or .5) runs  RC6, Freifunk 1.4.5c and webIF (X-WRT) images no problem at all.
-Good availabilty at 55-60 EURO in Jan 2007.
+Good availability at 55-60 EURO in August 2007.

 === Switch Ports (for vlans) ===
 Numbers 0-3 are Ports 1-4 as labeled on the unit, number 4 is Internet on the unit, 5 is the internal connection to the router itself.
 Don't be fooled: Port 1 on the unit is number 3 when configuring vlans.